4ndris1114/4ndris1114/README.md

 - 🔥 Passionate about web development, backend architecture & software engineering.
 - 💻 Primarily working with **PHP, C#, Vue 3, .NET 8, and Tailwind CSS**.
 - 🛠️ Building cool projects, from **cinema systems** to **alert systems**!
-- 📚 Currently learning **Docker, GitHub Actions, and advanced database design**.
+- 📚 Currently learning **Laravel, Docker, GitHub Actions, and advanced database design**.
 - 🎯 Focused on **clean code, performance, and security**.
+- 🎃 I also create fun projects for my girlfriend, like **a Halloween-themed calendar & interactive poems**! 💖

 ## 🔧 Technologies & Tools